AleksandrSkulinets/Azure_container_demo/README.md

 Application Setup:

 Have your application prepared with a docker-compose.yml file.
-Alternatively, you can clone a demo application from a GitHub repository.
+Alternatively, you can clone a demo application from this GitHub repository.

 - ## Step 1: Set Up Your Docker Compose File